Make this NFL Football Map or customize it to make a similar National Park bucket list art canvas for your walls.

 - Paint Sharpie

-- Vintage Brass Pins (there's a few vintage football pins left still)
+- Vintage Brass Pins

 * If you aren't repurposing a canvas then you can skip buying the sealer and the gesso.
 Also, I had that particular sealer already on hand so I used what I had but there are lots of different options for sealers.

-- Apply two coats of sealer.
+- Apply two coats of sealer, giving appropriate time for drying in-between coats.

 - Brush on Gesso.
 Let dry.